Fighting For Justice In The Workplace Since 1955

 Your first step should be to contact the labor law firm of Aiello, Harris, Abate Law Group PC Our attorneys can advise whether you should file a lawsuit in court, bring a claim to the New Jersey Department of Labor and Workforce Development, or file a complaint with Department of Labor’s Wage and Hour Division.

-Call us today at (732) 253-4512 or contact us online.
-Your initial consultation is free.
-You can schedule an appointment at one of our office locations across New Jersey.
+Call us today at (908) 561-5577 or \.
+Your initial consultation will take place over the phone, and you can schedule an appointment at one of our office locations across New Jersey.